Flutterando/flutterando_metrics/website/docs/cli/index.md

 }
 ```

-After that you will be able to run DCM by calling your package executable.
+After that you will be able to run Flutterando metrics by calling your package executable.